falcosecurity/plugins/plugins/anomalydetection/README.md

 ### Behavior Profiles fields

 Compare to [Supported Fields for Conditions and Outputs](https://falco.org/docs/reference/rules/supported-fields/).

+The list below is complete, and no other fields from Falco can be used for the behavior profiles at the moment.
+The binary will error out if used incorrectly.
+Thank you for your patience.

 | Supported Behavior Profile Field | Description |
 | --- | --- |